 Within the receiving unit, we can see that the motor requires a certain amount of intelligent components to drive it, some of which are optional depending upon the design.

 Using this system diagram approach shows that the motor is not directly controlled by the wireless signal itself.
 Instead, the Receiver passes information to the Processor which interprets the data and drives the Motor.
 As processors do not provide enough current to drive the motor directly, they will need a motor driver or transistor to provide the motor with enough power.
-Of course, all of these components rely on a battery.

 It is possible to remove the processor and the motor driver.
 For example, some light-based receivers such as light gates can act as a simple switch.
 When placed between the motor and the battery they can turn the motor on and off.